kimbethstonehouse/indisposed-desirable-javalina/README.md

 # Monzo Receipt Reader

+## Results

+This project won the Monzo Challenge at Hack Cambridge 4D in January 2019.

 ## What is it?
 A receipt reader that analyses a photograph of a printed or handwritten receipt and extracts individual items, quantities and prices.
 A digital version is then generated and automatically attached to the transaction in the Monzo app.